 4 sprigs of rosemary or thyme; or 1” sliced ginger or 4 cardamon pods, lightly cracked

 *If you don’t feel like making the glaze, this cake is just as delightful with a dusting of confectioners’ sugar.
 Just make sure the cake has fully cooled or it will absorb all the sugar and it won’t look as pretty!

-Boil a pan with water; it should be large enough to comfortably fit the orange.
-Place the orange in the pan and boil gently for 30 minutes with the lid slightly askew.
+Bring a pan of water to the boil; it should be large enough to comfortably fit the orange.
+Place the orange in the pan and simmer for 30 minutes with the lid slightly askew.
 Remove from the water and allow to cool slightly.
 Quarter the orange and remove any seeds, then transfer to a blender or food processor, add the lemon juice and zest and blend until smooth.